— This article by Jerry Cates was first published on 14 May 2016 and last revised on 27 March 2017. © Bugsinthenews Vol. 17:05(02).

-Here’s our promise, from our lead researcher and the author of this article, who has been a serious student of mosquito biology since 1963:
+Here is the promise in 2016, made by our lead researcher and the author of this article, who has been a serious student of mosquito biology since 1963:

 First — We are going to wage war on mosquitoes, we are going to win that war, and we are going to do it right.